Where do you see yourself in five? Ten? Twenty? Thirty years?

 - Faith: Abraham’s faith in God was greater than his faith in himself.
 He surrendered everything he knew, placing his long-term plans into God’s hands.

 - All In: It’s one thing to know what God wants and it’s another thing to do it.
 Abraham put faith into action by obeying God’s call.
 He was all in.

-- Call: Abraham was clear on his life’s calling.
+- Call: Abraham was clear about his life’s calling.
 As Christians, our call is to follow Christ above all else, even when the call doesn’t quite make sense.

-Take a look at your Long-Term Plan.
+Take a look at your long-term life plan.
 Where are you going?
 Is God asking you to surrender some or all of that plan and trust Him in a new way?
 Maybe it’s with your finances, your career or a relationship.
 Take some time to stop and ask Him what that looks like for you.
-Ask God for His help to trust His plan over yours.
+Ask God for help in trusting His plan over yours.